blingusblongus/dnd/traxif/traxif-log.md

 - Take a crack at the encryption - I don't break it, but I learn a bit about the space that it's taking up in Mandlebrodt's systems.
 Mandlebrodt also knows it's there and can feel that space.

 We reach the automated astrogation facility, where Aalar claims we'll find the air density or whatever that wee need to

+### 2023-04-24

+The astrogation station seems to be actually

 ## Random